aaronpowell/aaronpowell.github.io/src/documents/posts/2011-01-30-ie-9-console-assert.html.md

 Just don't be silly and pass in `jQuery` as the object, you'll end up with something quite large :P.

 **Disclaimer: This was done against the IE9 Beta (build 9.0.7930.16406) so it may change by the time of official release.**

+**Disclaimer 2: Tested against the RC and it still doesn't produce an object inspection so this work around is still handy.**

   [1]: http://www.aaron-powell.com/get/javascript/ie9-console-assert/chrome-console.png
   [2]: http://www.aaron-powell.com/get/javascript/ie9-console-assert/ie9-bad.png